Car Towers and Delivery Center

 The car towers work like giant vending machines: As a new car arrives from the factory, it's transported by robot to an empty storage slot in one of the towers; when a customer shows up to collect the car, the same robotic picking system fetches the vehicle, brings it down to ground level, and transfers it to the KundenCenter in the next building.
 Each tower holds up to 400 cars on 20 levels and can process a car every 45 seconds during peak times.

-In the past, tourists weren't allowed inside the towers for safety reasons, but a Car Tower Discovery attraction now makes the towers accessible to anyone who can spare 15 minutes and a handful of euros.
-Visitors enter a six-person glass box and are carried to the top (or 20th) story of a car tower by the same robotic lift that's used for automobiles.
+In the past, visitors weren't allowed inside the towers for safety reasons, but a 60-minute Tour and Tower experience now makes the towers accessible to anyone who's willing to buy a ticket.
+During the tour, visitors enter a six-person glass box and are carried to the top (or 20th) story of a car tower by the same robotic lift that's used for automobiles.

 Picking up a VW in Wolfsburg